Meet the 2026 Awardee: Arianne K. Baldomero, MD, MS, ATSF

 The award will be given to an individual who has made outstanding scientific contributions in clinical, translational, or laboratory-based research relevant to Clinical Problems.
-This award is to recognize an individual who has made these contributions early in his or her career (Instructor or Assistant Professor level or at an equivalent rank in a non-academic institution).
+This award is to recognize an individual who has made these contributions early in their career (Instructor or Assistant Professor level or at an equivalent rank).
 We encourage nomination of diverse nominees, including but not limited to gender, sexual orientation, race/ethnicity, country, area of focus and primary occupation.

 Awardees will be presented with a framed certificate during the annual Clinical Problems Membership Meeting at the ATS International Conference, during the Clinical Problems business meeting at which time the Chair of the Clinical Problems Assembly and Planning Committee chair will jointly present the award to the awardee.
 The awardee will have the opportunity to speak about what this award means to them.
 Awardees will also be announced on ATS platforms including the website and social media accounts.
 A letter of recognition will also be sent to the designated institutional leader.